neumino/rethinkdbdash/README.md

 #### Promises ####

-Rethinkdbdash will return a bluebird promise when a method with the official driver takes a callback.
+Rethinkdbdash returns a bluebird promise when a method with the official driver takes a callback.

 Example with `yield` - 1: